A tour to Drangey Island with students from the University of Southern Main

 Sailing back to shore after a time of fun and adventure

 Of all the adventures and tours to choose from in Iceland, the Drangey tour is one of the more interesting trips.
 Especially if you add the relaxation in the geothermal pools to the trip, either before or after the climb.
 For me, it was exceptionally enjoyable as my group was great company–energetic and intelligent young people that make me optimistic about the future.
-I would like to thank the wonderful people from Main and the amazing family that operate the Drangey tours for this unforgettable experience.
+I would like to thank the wonderful people from Main and the amazing family that operate the Drangey tours.